ariens/lifeguard/README.md

 * Warning: this is alpha code.
 While the existing functionality is currently stable the interfaces and code is being updated frequently and there are few unit tests.

+# Building

+This project requires Python 3.4.
+It may work with 3.5 however only 3.4 has been tested.